-- 33. After significant delay, Ms. Howard reported the alleged "threat" to the County deputies, who then proceeded to ask Plaintiff to exit the Recount Room for questioning.
-Plaintiff willingly complied. - 34.
-Ms. Howard did not make an immediate report of the alleged "threat" because she knew that there was no threat of any imminent harm. - 35.
-During questioning, Plaintiff made clear to the County deputy, as evidenced in the case report, that "all [Plaintiff] did was accuse [Defendant Rozell] of a crime, and it would be like saying [if] somebody murdered someone they go to jail for the rest of their life."
+- 20. Ms. Howard eventually reported the alleged "threat" to the County deputies, who then proceeded to ask Plaintiff to exit the Recount Room for questioning.
+Plaintiff willingly complied. - 21.
+During this questioning, Plaintiff made clear to the County deputy, as evidenced in the case report, that "all [Plaintiff] did was accuse [Defendant Rozell] of a crime, and it would be like saying [if] somebody murdered someone they go to jail for the rest of their life."
 This interview was recorded by the deputy's body camera.
 Plaintiff also told the deputy on video that "I didn't make a threat," and he is heard on the body camera video telling another person that he denied making a threat and that "I said I accused him of a crime."
-In the written statement Plaintiff provided to the deputy during this questioning, Plaintiff emphatically stated, "I never threatened the life of Joe."

-- 36. Following this questioning, Plaintiff was permitted to reenter the Recount Room where Defendant Rozell and the other election officials were located.
+In the written statement Plaintiff provided to the deputy during this questioning, Plaintiff emphatically stated, "I never threatened the life of Joe." - 22.
+Following this questioning, Plaintiff was permitted to reenter the Recount Room where Defendant Rozell and the other election officials were located.
 Plaintiff was not arrested, searched, or detained, nor was he told to leave the recount.
 The building wasn't evacuated or searched.
 Reinforcements were not called.
 No "terrorist threat" protocols or immediate actions were employed.
 And no special security detail was provided for Defendant Rozell.
 Nothing.
-In other words, no one perceived or understood there to be any threat of terrorism that day or that Plaintiff posed any threat to anyone, including Defendant Rozell. - 37.
-During the public comment period, Plaintiff proceeded to make a speech about cheating on elections, and he expressed the opinion, which is core political speech protected by the First Amendment, that people who cheat on elections should be prosecuted for treason.
-In other words, Plaintiff confirmed everything that he had just told the deputy and that he put in his written statement. - 38.
-The law enforcement officials involved with the unlawful prosecution of Plaintiff, including Defendants McDonald, Bouchard, and Peschke, confirmed that nothing Plaintiff said during this public comment period or in the Recount Room served as a basis for the felony charge that was eventually brought against Plaintiff. - 39.
+In other words, no one perceived or understood there to be any threat of terrorism that day or that Plaintiff posed any threat to anyone, including Defendant Rozell.

+- 23. During the public comment period, Plaintiff proceeded to make a speech about cheating on elections, and he expressed the opinion, which is core political speech protected by the First Amendment, that people who cheat on elections should be prosecuted for treason.
+In other words, Plaintiff confirmed everything that he had just told the deputy and that he put in his written statement.
+And the officials involved with the unlawful prosecution confirmed that nothing Plaintiff said during this public comment period served as a basis for the felony charge that was eventually brought against Plaintiff. - 24.
 During Plaintiff's speech, deputies stood by listening with their arms folded.
 Below is a true and accurate picture showing Plaintiff making his comments during the public comment period while the deputies listened with their arms folded.
 Once again, this speech was made after Plaintiff was confronted by a deputy for allegedly making a "terrorist threat."
 In sum, there never was any threat of terrorism.